Moving House

 • Should you buy or sell first?

-• Should you pay to stage your home for selling?
-How do you choose a good agent?
+• How do you choose a good agent?

 We'll answer these and more.
-Our brokers are here to make the process easier, so you can spend more time on the important stuff like searching for your next dream home.
+Our advisers are here to make the process easier, so you can spend more time on the important stuff - like searching for your next dream home.
+We've even got a handy guide with some sweet tips on buying and selling at the same time.

 Why talk to Squirrel when you've already got a mortgage?